Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 ### Configure Object storage Bucket and Opensearch Index

-Go to the Kubeflow and create a Kubeflow Notebook with all PodDefaults enabled.
+Go to the **Kubeflow Dashboard** and create a Kubeflow Notebook with all PodDefaults enabled (Allow access to Kubeflow pipeline, Minio, MLflow, Opensearch).

-In the Kubeflow notebook run setup-bucket.ipynb to create bucket and upload all files in the documents folder to it.
+In the Kubeflow notebook clone this repo and go to the `notebooks` folder.
+Next, run setup-bucket.ipynb to create bucket and upload all files in the documents folder to it.
+If you want to have more documents uploaded, change the content of the `documents` folder.

-Run Ingestion pipeline notebook or create a Kubeflow pipeline using ingestion-pipelines.yaml file.
+Go to the **Kubeflow Pipelines** tab in Kubeflow Dashboard and create the new pipeline.
+You can download the ingestion-pipelines.yaml file from the repository.
+Alternativly you can run the `ingestion-pipeline.ipynb`.

+To execute the pipeline and create a run, you might need to create experiment first and than create a pipeline run using that Experiment and Pipeline.

 ### Deploy ML models